Scholarship Frequently Asked Questions

 Do I have to write a Thank You letter?
 It is always a good idea to show your gratitude as a recipient of scholarship funds to those who have unselfishly provided those funds.
 It also shows respect and good manners on your part.
 However, there are many scholarships where a thank you letter is required and the scholarship funds will not be disbursed until the letter is received.
 There is a place in the scholarship application to type in your thank you letter once you have been offered and accepted the scholarship.
 Don’t let not writing a thank you letter be a reason your scholarship funds are not disbursed or delayed!

 Can I lose my scholarship?
 Possibly.
 After the fall semester, the units completed and the current cumulative GPA are reviewed for all recipients of continuing scholarships.
 If a recipient of a scholarship does not meet the donor’s requirements for each scholarship, they will be found ineligible to receive the spring portion of their scholarship.
 So, if the scholarship you were awarded requires a 3.0 GPA, you need to maintain a 3.0 GPA.
 And, if the scholarship requires full time enrollment, you need to complete 12 units in the fall semester to receive your spring portion.
 While we make every effort to disburse the scholarship funds, some scholarship criteria are stricter than others.
-If you do not meet the criteria you will be notified.

 Oops, I thought I was transferring but now I will attend MVC, NC or RCC, what happens